 We’ve made a downloadable resource for you, right here.

 - Training, it’s a teachable skill!
 Demo how much paint is needed to cover part of a painting.
 Explain that a dime size of paint can cover several inches of a surface.

 - Disposable condiment containers with lids.
 Hint: Blick sells them but as your cafeteria director if she can order them for you.
 I like this when I am doing certain projects, like this black and white project with no paint mixing.

 - Let’s talk about paint pumps.
 Love’m or hate them.
-You see them in a catalogue and immediately you want them.
+You see them in a catalog and immediately you want them.
 Hold that click to purchase a moment to come to your senses.
 All paint clogs.
 Imagine, my friend, an impatient teenage (is there any other type?).
 Pump.
 Pump.
 Slams down the pump really hard and… paint squirts all over the expensive shirt or shoes as the clog is forcefully ejected.
 Right there, I’m out.
-But for those hardier than I there are some work arounds.
+But for those hardier than I, there are some workarounds.
 Some clever teachers insert an unwound paper clip that keeps the channel clear.
 Another uses a pipe cleaner.
 And yet another, poster putty.

 - Let’s talk paint palettes.
 Magazines are a go-to staple for some teachers as disposable pallets.
 Use it to place and mix paint and when you’re done, rip it off to reveal a new page.
 Butcher paper can also be a cost-effective disposable palette as well.